 Enforcement and redress

-Summary of the bodies that assist employees to enforce their employment rights.
+Summary of the organisations that help employees to enforce their employment rights.

 The Inspection and Enforcement Services of the Workplace Relations Commission aim to ensure compliance with employment rights legislation.